Notes to the Financial Statements

 The Group is a government-related enterprise and operates in an economic regime currently dominated by entities directly or indirectly controlled by the People’s Republic of China through government authorities, agencies, affiliations and other organisations (collectively referred to as “government-related entities”).

-Apart from transactions with parent company and its fellow subsidiaries (Note 37(a)), the Group has, collectively but not individually, significant transactions with other government-related entities, which include but not limited to the following:
+Apart from transactions with parent company and its fellow subsidiaries (Note 37(a)), the Group has transactions that are collectively but not individually significant with other government-related entities, which include but not limited to the following:

 – rendering and receiving services, including but not limited to telecommunications services